Skip to content

 Prescription Interpretation

-Understand if prescription glasses or contacts could be beneficial for you and at what power.
+Understand if prescription glasses or contacts could benefit you and at what power.

 Regular Vision Eye Exam

-If you opt for a regular vision exam, our team will run simple tests to ensure the health of your eye, including testing your vision to determine the need for glasses and contacts or updating your current prescription.
+If you opt for a regular vision exam, our team will run simple tests to ensure the health of your eye.
+These include testing your vision to determine the need for glasses and contacts or updating your current prescription.
 You will not be dilated for this exam.

 You can also receive updated eyeglasses and contact prescriptions in addition to your comprehensive medical exam.
-It is important to note that your prescription will be charged separately from your comprehensive exam if you are using medical insurance.
-See more on what to know about insurance below.
+It is important to note that your prescription will be charged separately from your comprehensive exam if you use medical insurance.
+See below for more information on what to know about insurance.

-Eye exams are an important part of maintaining good eye health, but not everyone understands why they are so crucial.
-Have you ever considered the importance of your eyes in your daily life?
-They are one of the most important senses we have, and a good way to take care of them is through regular eye exams.
-Much like an annual mammogram is important to screen for breast cancer, an eye exam can detect problems before they become more serious and can help prevent future eye issues.
-Some eye conditions that can be detected during an eye exam include glaucoma and cataracts, both of which develop and become more difficult to treat if they go undetected.
-Eye exams are especially important for people who have a family history of eye disease, have certain medical conditions like diabetes, or who wear glasses or contacts.
+Much like an annual mammogram is necessary to screen for breast cancer, an eye exam can detect problems before they become more severe and can help prevent future eye issues.
+Your ophthalmologist can detect glaucoma and cataracts during a dilated comprehensive eye exam, both developing and becoming more challenging to treat if they go undetected.
+Preventative eye examinations are essential for people with a family history of eye disease, certain medical conditions like diabetes, or who wear glasses or contacts.

 What Insurance do I need for an Eye Exam?